-Static Time-Variant Which is the shortest travel time path from downtown Minneapolis to airport?
-Which is the shortest travel time path from downtown Minneapolis to airport at different times of a work day?
-What is the capacity of Twin- Cities freeway network to evacuate downtown Minneapolis ?
-What is the capacity of Twin- Cities freeway network to evacuate downtown Minneapolis at different times in a work day?
+Static Time-Variant Which is the shortest travel time path from downtown Minneapolis to airport at different times of a work day? - v What is the capacity of Twin- Cities freeway network to evacuate downtown Minneapolis at different times in a work day?